Quick Creatine Nitrate vs Creatine Monohydrate Summary Points

 - Creatine nitrate is an example of a new form of creatine created largely to offer an alternaitve to the immensely popular creatine monohydrate

-- Unfortunately, there are no rigorous clinical trials of creatine nitrate in humans and therefore its efficacy is largely anecdotal when compared with creatine monohydrate
+- Unfortunately, there are no rigorous clinical trials of creatine nitrate in humans and therefore its efficiency is largely anecdotal when compared with creatine monohydrate

 Creatine is a non-essential nutrient and compound that is naturally found in high concentrations in skeletal muscle, which is the muscle mass required to move body parts.
 It is also a compound which is vital for helping to assist with quick energy production in the form of ATP via the body’s natural phosphocreatine system.
 Chances are, if you’re reading this article, you already know a bit about what creatine does and why supplementing with creatine is an excellent idea for a variety of people; from bodybuilders and athletes to the elderly and the frail.